-Chris Frampton is a Toronto-based writer, photographer, filmmaker, and designer.
+Chris Frampton is a Toronto-based writer, creator, and strategist.

 An award-winning alumnus of York University's critical theory program, Chris has been creating content on and about the internet since 1996.
 A former regular feature writer for the Toronto Star, Chris's most prescient work explored the phenomena of camming, digital communication, and online gaming addiction years before they appeared on the public's cultural radar.
 In 2004 he wrote, edited, designed and published Pressgang.ca, Canada's first media criticism and culture blog.